 - Focus on company culture during onboarding.
 While onboarding should cover processes and day-to-day job role responsibilities, it is also the ideal time to go over your company culture.
 Don’t just assume your new hires understand your values and know how you expect them to carry themselves and treat others in the organization — clearly explain it to them before their new role gets underway.

 - Check in with new hires.
 Check in with your new hires at the end of their first day, week, and month to ensure they feel like they are fitting in with your culture and are comfortable in your workplace environment.
 This way, if there’s a problem, it can hopefully be addressed quickly before it escalates or spreads.

-- Turn to a professional staffing agency.
-The cost of a bad hire can be mitigated by turning to professional recruiters.
+- Turn to a professional staffing agency or headhunter.
+The cost of a bad hire can be mitigated by turning to professional recruiters or headhunters.
 There are seemingly endless benefits of working with a staffing agency — especially if you’re having difficulties placing talent on your own.
-Professional recruiters are able to leverage their vast candidate networks, experience, and expertise to ensure they are placing the best possible candidate from both a culture and job skills perspective.
+Professional recruiters and headhunters are able to leverage their vast candidate networks, experience, and expertise to ensure they are placing the best possible candidate from both a culture and job skills perspective.

 Have Confidence You’re Hiring a Culture Fit by Partnering With 4 Corner Resources

 4 Corner Resources (4CR) is a professional recruiting and staffing firm headquartered in Orlando, Florida, but our team of staffing experts work with clients across the country to ensure they are hiring the right candidate every time.